You are here

 Youth offending teams

-We inspect YOTs according to risk, carrying out six full joint inspections per year alongside a programme of short quality assurance visits.
-Full joint inspections are led by HMI Probation and each inspection team includes representatives from CQC, Ofsted, HMI Constabulary and HMI Prisons.
-The findings are published on the HMI Probation website.
+We inspect YOTs according to risk, carrying out five full joint inspections a year in England alongside a programme of single agency inspections by HMI Probation.
+Joint inspections are led by HMI Probation and each inspection team includes representatives from CQC, Ofsted, HMI Constabulary and HMI Prisons.

 - Last updated: